A motor scooter helmet is the one piece of scooter safety gear that every scooter driver should have, an essential gas scooter accessory.

 So, please... if you're riding a scooter, do consider wearing a scooter helmet.

-OK, so hopefully, I've convinced you of the value of wearing a motor scooter helmet.
+OK, so hopefully, I've convinced you of the value of wearing a scooter helmet.
 Now you need to choose which type you'll wear.

 Scooter helmets come in 3 types of coverage: